trustlines-protocol/blockchain/README.md

 $ wget -O quickstart.sh https://github.com/trustlines-protocol/blockchain/raw/master/quickstart.sh && bash quickstart.sh
 ```

 The script is interactive and will ask you which components to set up.
+Once the
-Once the setup is complete, the various
+setup is complete, the various components will run in the background in the form
-components will run in the background in the form of Docker containers.
-Configuration and chain data can be found in
+of Docker containers.
+Configuration and chain data can be found in the
-the `trustlines` directory placed in the current working directory.
+`trustlines` directory placed in the current working directory.
+It is possible
+to customize the own setup by editing those configuration files.
+This goes for
+the configuration of the different components, as well as the composition of the
+Docker containers.
+If an optional component has not been setup on an earlier
+run, it can be added later by executing the quickstart script again.

-Executing the script again is safe: No configuration will be overridden.
-This allows you to add components not
+Executing the script again is safe: No configuration will be overridden without
-configured in earlier runs and will restart all containers.
+asking, in case the user has changed them itself.
+If conflicting configuration
+updates occur, they are shown to the user who can ask to see a diff of the
+changes.

 ### Setup With Docker

 A more explicit way of setting up the various components is starting the Docker containers manually as described here.
 To keep commands as concise as possible, only the most basic options are provided.
 You might want to set additional
 ones, e.g., container names or restart policies.
+Notice that we intent to
+rebuild to setup of the quickstart script within the following sections.
+It is
+meant to get an idea how the components work and interact with each other.
+For
+a complete setup you could also first use the quickstart and adjust the setup
+afterwards, as it is fully customizable.

 #### Blockchain Node